agr78/RadDBS-QSM/README.md

 ```
 source ./src/install.sh
 ```
-Wait...then open the Jupyter notebook and select the `pdradenv` environment
+Wait...then open the Jupyter notebook and select the `RadDBS-QSMenv` environment
 ```
 jupyter notebook main.ipynb
 ```